 Grand Jury Award for Best US Narrative Feature

 FOX INCLUSION AWARDS

 Fox Inclusion Outfest Fusion Short Award

 Audience Award for Best Narrative Feature

-Films and videos should be of interest to the queer community.
-We are seeking narrative, documentary, experimental, and animated films (both features and shorts) and serial content in 35mm, 16mm, or DCP.
+Films should be of interest to the queer community.
+We are seeking narrative, documentary, experimental, and animated films (both features and shorts) and episodic content in 35mm, 16mm, or DCP.
 (Upon acceptance, Outfest will provide projection options for the venue in which the film will screen.
 IF THE FILMMAKER CANNOT PROVIDE THE CORRECT PROJECTION FORMAT, THE FILM WILL NOT BE SCREENED.)

-By submitting your work to Outfest, you grant to Outfest a non-exclusive license to use an excerpt of your submission of up to two minutes in length, for promotional purposes only.
+By submitting your work to Outfest Los Angeles, you grant to Outfest a non-exclusive license to use an excerpt of your submission of up to two minutes in length, for promotional purposes only if selected.